 Transitioning toddlers to their own bed is a daunting task!
 Especially if, (like me) they slept in your room for the first few years of their life.
 I definitely don’t think there’s anything wrong with having your kids sleep in your room, but if you’re reading this, I’m guessing you’re ready for a change!

 Before I took the plunge, I had thought for awhile about moving my daughter into her own room and her own bed.
 One of the things that stopped me was the longer I waited the more anxiety I got thinking about how difficult it would be for me to transition her into her own room.
 I thought she would never want to sleep in her own room!

 But alas, I knew the day had to come where I had to suck it up and at least make an effort to get her to sleep in her own room.
 My bed was becoming cramped and I wasn’t sleeping well anymore.

-If you’re also struggling with the idea of transitioning your toddler into their own room, these tips will help make the transition smoother!
+If you’re also struggling with the idea of transitioning your toddler into their own bed, these tips will help make the transition smoother!